Equivariant instanton homology: Four flavors of instanton homology

 \begin{theorem} Suppose $R$ is a PID.
-There is a dg-algebra $\hat C^-\Big(C_*^{\textup{gm}}(SO(3);R)\Big)$ whose homology algebra is graded isomorphic to $H^{-*}(BSO(3);R)$.
+There is a dg-algebra $C^-\Big(C_*^{\textup{gm}}(SO(3);R)\Big)$ whose homology algebra is graded isomorphic to $H^{-*}(BSO(3);R)$.
 We denote this dg-algebra by $\mathcal C^-$.

 There are functors where $\bullet \in \{+, -, \infty\}$, given by applying the constructions of Theorem \ref{4flavors-periodic} for periodically filtered modules with finite support on each associated graded piece.
-After taking homology, we then have functors These fit into an exact triangle where all arrows are $H^{-*}(BSO(3);R)$-module maps.
+After taking homology, we then have functors These fit into an exact triangle where all arrows are $R$-module maps, the arrow from $I^- \to I^\infty$ is an $H^{-*}(BSO(3);R)$-module map, and the other two connecting maps are $H^{-*}(BSO(3);R)$-module maps if $2$ is either invertible or zero in $R$.